What is EFTA and how is it different from the EU?

 EFTA does not envisage political integration.
 It does not issue legislation, nor does it establish a customs union.

 EFTA’s first objective was to liberalise trade between its Member States.
 In 1972, each EFTA State negotiated bilateral free trade agreements (FTAs) with the EEC.
-Currently, the EFTA States have 29 FTAs in force or awaiting ratification covering 40 partner countries worldwide (outside Europe).
+Currently, the EFTA States together have 29 FTAs in force or awaiting ratification covering 40 partner countries worldwide (outside Europe).

 Since 1994, the EFTA Secretariat has assisted Iceland, Liechtenstein and Norway in the management of the EEA Agreement.